MasonMcGrail/MasonMcGrail.github.io/constructed_languages/01/reference_grammar.md

 Figure A. _The order of elements in a noun phrase.
 Elements marked with an asterisk are mutually exclusive and do not occur together in the same noun phrase._

-    (A.#) ??? ????? ??? ??? ??? ??? ??? ????? ??? ?????
+    (A.#) ??? ????? ??? ??? ??? ??? ????? ??? ??? ?????
           ???    ?????       ???   ???    ???   ???      ?????   ???  ??? ?????
           DEF.PL branch:A3SG heavy too(?) three CLF.long PL:this tree REL PFV:P3PL:fall
           'these three too-heavy branches of a tree that fell'

-#### A.B.C.
-Relationships between elements

-The indefinite and associative plural particles (?) and (?) cannot occur in the presence of a classifier.
-Additionally, a genitive may only be expressed if the head noun has a possessive suffix.
-This genitive is itself a full noun phrase.
-When both a genitive and a relative clause are present, it is ambiguous as to whether it is modifying the genitive or the head of the noun phrase.
+In the above example, it can only be the branches that fell and not the tree because of the number agreement on the verb.
+However, when both a genitive and a relative clause are present, it may be ambiguous as to whether it is modifying the genitive or the head of the noun phrase if verb agreement doesn't clarify.

     (A.#) ??? ????? ??? ??? ??? ?????
           ???    ?????     ???    ???   ??? ?????
           DEF.SG face:A3SG DEF.SG woman REL P3SG:be.beautiful
           'the face of the woman who is beautiful', or 'the woman's face that is beautiful'

+#### A.B.C.
+Relationships between elements

+The indefinite and associative plural particles (?) and (?) cannot occur in the presence of a classifier.
+Additionally, a genitive, which is itself a full noun phrase, may only be expressed if the head noun has a possessive suffix.

 ## <a name="verb_phrases"></a>A. The verb phrase <a href="#table_of_contents">^</a>